Crescent Capital BDC, Inc. (NASDAQ:CCAP) to Issue Quarterly Dividend of $0.42

 Crescent Capital BDC, Inc. (NASDAQ:CCAP – Get Free Report) announced a quarterly dividend on Friday, May 10th, Wall Street Journal reports.
-Stockholders of record on Friday, June 28th will be paid a dividend of 0.42 per share on Monday, July 15th.
-This represents a $1.68 annualized dividend and a dividend yield of 9.24%.
+Shareholders of record on Friday, June 28th will be given a dividend of 0.42 per share on Monday, July 15th.
+This represents a $1.68 annualized dividend and a yield of 9.24%.
 The ex-dividend date of this dividend is Friday, June 28th.
 This is an increase from Crescent Capital BDC’s previous quarterly dividend of $0.41.

-A number of analysts have recently issued reports on CCAP shares.
-Wells Fargo & Company lifted their price objective on shares of Crescent Capital BDC from $16.00 to $16.50 and gave the company an “equal weight” rating in a report on Monday, January 29th.
-Raymond James boosted their price target on shares of Crescent Capital BDC from $18.00 to $19.00 and gave the stock an “outperform” rating in a research report on Friday.
-Finally, Oppenheimer increased their price objective on shares of Crescent Capital BDC from $18.00 to $19.00 and gave the stock an “outperform” rating in a research note on Friday, February 23rd.
+A number of equities research analysts recently commented on the stock.
+Oppenheimer lifted their price target on shares of Crescent Capital BDC from $18.00 to $19.00 and gave the stock an “outperform” rating in a report on Friday, February 23rd.
+Wells Fargo & Company lifted their price target on shares of Crescent Capital BDC from $16.00 to $16.50 and gave the stock an “equal weight” rating in a report on Monday, January 29th.
+Finally, Raymond James lifted their price target on shares of Crescent Capital BDC from $18.00 to $19.00 and gave the stock an “outperform” rating in a report on Friday.

 Crescent Capital BDC, Inc is as a business development company private equity / buyouts and loan fund.
 It specializes in directly investing.
 It specializes in middle market.
 The fund seeks to invest in United States.